raasoft/cento/README.md

 }
 ```

-Put http_proxy and https_proxy (if necessary) into `litter.cento` in the project root, or feel free to not let _Cento_ use a litter.
+Put http_proxy and https_proxy into `litter.cento` in the project root.
+If you think that _Cento_ does not need a litter, just leave those values empty.
 Example:

 ```
 {